Sanjar0126/go-simple-http/readme.md

 # go-simple-http

 A simple HTTP server implementation in pure Go — no external routers or frameworks required.
-Perfect for learning, hacking, or building minimal HTTP services.

----

-## 🚀 Features

-* Lightweight and minimal
-* Custom request/response handler
-* Educational and framework-free
-* No dependencies

 ---